SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-22
 - How to run the file (or) playbook in the background ? "nohup ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 mongodb.yaml & >> /dev/null"
-- Output will be in nohup.out, it will not come in the terminal, you can run the script if it is a small instance, we can't run every script in the background, because memory consumption will be high, so you can run only few scripts in the background.
+- Output will be in "nohup.out" it will not come in the terminal, you can run the script if it is a small instance, we can't run every script in the background, because memory consumption will be high, so you can run only few scripts in the background.
 - How to see running logs in the background use "tail -f nohup.out"